 The best person to address this concern is your solicitors who will determine whether he or she is corresponding with the mortgage broker, seller’s solicitors, estate agents or indeed all parties taking into account what has gone on in your conveyancing to date.

-I'm the single beneficiary of my late grandmother’s estate with all property in now in my sole name, including the house in Moor Row.
-Conveyancing formalities meant that the Land Registry date was in March.
+I happen to be the sole recipient of my late mum's estate with all property in now in my sole name, including the my former home in Moor Row.
+The Moor Row property was put into my name in February.
 I want to move.
-I understand that there is a CML six month 'rule', which means that my property ownership could be regarded the same way as if I'd bought the property in March.
-Is the property unsalable for six months?
+I understand that there is a CML 6 month 'rule', which means that my proprietorship could be regarded the same way as though I had purchased the house in February.
+Do I have to wait half a year to sell?

 The CML handbook instructs conveyancers to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
 Technically you may be impacted by that. many mortgage companies would take a sensible view as this clause primarily exists to identify the purchase and immediately sell or the flipping of property.

 Are all Moor Row Conveyancing Quality Solicitors on the Nottingham conveyancing panel?

 Some major banks and building societies now use the accreditation scheme as the starting point for Panel approval such as HSBC and Santander.
 CQS membership however gives no guarantee to lender panel acceptance.
 That being said,the CML have indicated that it is likely to become a pre-requisite for solicitor practices wishing to join their approved list of conveyancing solicitors.

 We have agreed to purchase a house in Moor Row.
 One unusual aspect is that the roof has a solar panel.
 Solicitors conducting should look into this right?
 Will my lender Kent Reliance be concerned?